yugabyte/yugabyte-db/docs/content/v2024.1/explore/change-data-capture.md

 ## Try it out

-The following example uses pg_recvlogical, a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
+The following example uses [pg_recvlogical](https://www.postgresql.org/docs/current/app-pgrecvlogical.html), a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
 It is specifically used to receive changes from the database using logical replication slots.

-YugabyteDB provides the pg_recvlogical binary in the `<yugabyte-db-dir>/postgres/bin/` directory, which is inherited and based on PostgreSQL 11.2.
+YugabyteDB provides the pg_recvlogical binary in the `<yugabyte-db-dir>/postgres/bin/` directory, which is inherited from and based on PostgreSQL 11.2.
 Although PostgreSQL also offers a pg_recvlogical binary, you should use the YugabyteDB version to avoid compatibility issues.

 ### Set up pg_recvlogical